BlackbitDigitalCommerce/pimcore-iframe-portlet/README.md

 ## Installation

 You can install the bundle with `composer require blackbit_digital_commerce/pimcore-iframe-portlet`.
 Later updates can be done via `composer update blackbit_digital_commerce/pimcore-iframe-portlet`.

+## About Blackbit

+Beside of this Pimcore plugin Blackbit also offers [other bundles, individual development, consulting and hosting for your Pimcore project](https://pimcore.com/en/partners/find-a-solution-partner/blackbit_p79).